Godmartinz/Node-LTI-1.3-library/README.md

 ```

 *Within your Tool's route where grading is performed, set up the score to be returned to the Platform.*
-This initiates the score submittal, which will end at the above /auth_code route where the score is finally sent
+This initiates the score submission, which will end at the above /auth_code route where the score is finally sent
 ```
   req.session.grade = < student's grade >;
   res.redirect(307, prep_send_score(req));